hardisj/erinsaudiocorner/content/english/driveunits/Dyn_MW172.md

 </br>

-**Per the above table, this drive unit's linear excursion is limited to 3.3mm due to exceeding the Bl distortion limit of 82% (as well as 3.4mm limit for compliance variation) for the total harmonic distortion limit of 10%.**
+**Per the above table, this drive unit's linear excursion is limited to 3.3mm due to exceeding the Bl displacement limit of 82% (as well as 3.4mm limit for compliance variation) for the total harmonic distortion limit of 10%.**

 </br>